SatisKia/clip/README_E.md

 vvar ret = clip.createImage( script/*Array*/, id, type, encoderOptions ); // Returns _CLIP_PROC_END upon normal completion
 ```

-The command :gworld must be included in `script` to be executed.
+The command :gworld or :gworld24 must be included in `script` to be executed.

 `id` is the id of the img element